 - Usual conditions in the industry

-Note, it must be emphasized that status is not running through the above checklist, it is rather a matter of assessing the overall picture that emerges from consideration of the facts.
+It must be emphasised that arriving at the correct status is not just a matter of running through the above checklist, it is rather a matter of assessing the overall picture that emerges from consideration of the facts.
 These are matters of general employment law, and not specific tax legislation.

-This is a developing area, with those working in the ‘gig’ economy, such as drivers for Uber, challenging their “employer’s” view that they are self employed in order to seek employee or worker rights, including paid holiday and membership of an auto enrolment pension arrangement.
+This is an ever-developing area, with those working in the ‘gig’ economy challenging their employer’s view that they are self-employed in order to seek employee or worker rights, including paid holiday and membership of an auto-enrolment pension arrangement.

 For HMRC to accept the self-employed status it should be evidenced that: